jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 1. Put your 360 images in your own media library.
 2. Configure the viewer and create a shortcode at 360-javascriptviewer.com
 3. Paste the shortcode anywhere in a post or page
-3. Responsive viewer integrated on a page
+4. Responsive viewer integrated on a page
+5. WooCommerce front in product gallery with support for photoswipe in lightbox
+6. WooCommerce product admin, add shortcode to show an 360 product view

 == Changelog ==
 = 1.0 =